 1. Buy a picture dictionary (it doesn’t matter what language it’s in.)
 Having a visual reference to point and say “This, Please” can work much faster and easier than a game of charades or slaughtering words of a language you don’t know.
 I once used this tactic while dining out in Spain.
 I was with a man from Italy, who spoke no English (and of course I didn’t speak any Spanish or Italian) and we were in a Japanese restuarant!
 Of course, the handy pictures on the sushi menus came in handy when it was time to order, but we were able to overcome other language barriers by looking up pictures in my French visual dictionary.

-2. Learn the 4 words that got you buy as a toddler; please, thank-you, hello, goodbye, and maybe add the phrase, “Do you speak English” in their language.
+2. Learn the 4 words that got you by as a toddler; please, thank-you, hello, goodbye, and maybe add the phrase, “Do you speak English” in their language.
 It shows an interest in the culture, they will be surprised to hear it, and in my experience, much more willing to help you out.
 You can go to www.livemocha.com to join their language community, and learn the basics of any language for FREE, including access to native speakers.

-You can also check out my language vocabulary page if you want to learn on a smaller scale (feel free to scroll up or down or look through the whole month if you want to.)
 While many people speak at least a little English, they are just as nervous at making mistakes, but seem to be more willing if you aren’t afraid to sound foolish yourself.
 Of course, remember to smile.
 It’s universal in almost any language.

 3. Meet up with a local.
 Thanks to the internet, there are many resources available online to put you in touch with native speakers.
 I’ve already given you one, but you can also head to www.couchsurfing.org .
 Even if you aren’t planning on “surfing” yourself, you can always meet up with a local for a coffee, and many times they are happy to show you around their city for free.
 If they are a native of that country, then you have a friend who fluently speaks the language, and an interpreter can easily help you overcome some of those language barriers!
 You might be able to teach them something about your own culture.